Children's Hospital is part of the UPMC family.

 Tests may include:

-To learn more about infantile spasms or make an appointment for your child, contact Children's Hospital of Pittsburgh of UPMC at 412-692-6928.
+To learn more about infantile spasms or make an appointment for your child, contact UPMC Children’s Hospital of Pittsburgh at 412-692-6928.

 Children's Hospital's main campus is located in the Lawrenceville neighborhood.
 Our main hospital address is: